Caroline Keer: Nursing career

-Keer served as matron-in-chief of Queen Alexandra's Royal Army Nursing Corps from 5 April 1906 to 5 April 1910, retiring two months later.
+Keer was appointed as matron-in-chief of Queen Alexandra's Royal Army Nursing Corps from 5 April 1906, succeeding Sidney Browne.
+She served until to 5 April 1910, retiring two months later.
+She was granted permission to retain the badge of QAIMNS, in "recognition of her Iong and meritorious service".
+Ethel Becher succeeded her in the role of matron-in-chief.

-Laterlife and family
+Later life and family

 Caroline Keer died on 29 December 1928, aged 71, at her home in West Worthing, Sussex from undisclosed causes.
-She never married.

-Honoria Somerville Keer was a half-sister by their father, Major General Jonathan Keer (1825–1907), ex-HM Bengal Staff Corps.